 Converting data into digital format is a vital component of this process.
 Scanning, OCR, and other extraction methods are integral to creating a paperless workflow, but many organizations simply aren’t there yet.
 Often, reliance on paper gets in the way.

-Advantages of Digital and Electronic Records Management
+Key Services in Digital and Electronic Records Management

 Digital and electronic records management is an important part of operating in today’s market.
 Often, an experienced third-party provider can help you implement these processes in a cost-effective manner.